rossta/rossta.github.com/source/blog/2015-11-30-pascals-triangle-with-rubys-enumerator.md

 ]
 ```

-Let’s solve this with Ruby.
-While there are a number of approaches to generating Pascal’s Triangle, including both recursive and iterative solutions, we'll consider the following to explore use of the Enumerable API.
+Let's solve this with Ruby.
+While there are a number of approaches to generating Pascal's Triangle, including both recursive and iterative solutions, we'll explore an approach to treating this as [an enumerable](/blog/infinite-sequences-in-ruby.html).

 Starting with the first row, `[1]`, we can write a Ruby method that will generate the next row `[1, 1]`.
-Let’s write this in a way so it will be possible to generate any row `k` from row `k-1`.
-Here’s what the usage of this method will look like:
+Let's write this in a way so it will be possible to generate any row `k` from row `k-1`.
+Here's what the usage of this method will look like:

 ```ruby
 pascal_row([1])